 Understanding Your Notice of Assessment

-This document shows an example of a Notice of Assessment for a WoodCreek property, this one happens to be for 2014.
-Tap or click the image to see an enlarged version.
+This document shows an example of a Notice of Assessment for a ficticious WoodCreek property, this one happens to be for Summer.
+The year in this fake Assessment is given as 20XX, with the prior year as 20XW and the following year as 20XY.
+Tap or click here or on the image to see an enlarged version.
 The numbered red circles reference the sections listed below.

 1. Parcel Code Number and Property Address.This box defines the property being accessed.
 As well as a postal address, each property is allocated a parcel code.
 You can see the codes — as well as lot lines and dimensions — for the WoodCreek subdivision by zooming in on the City's map reproduced here .

 The taxes due for any property are based on the lower of two amounts, the Capped Taxable Value (CTV) and the State Equalized Value (SEV).

 If you have paid taxes for this property last year, then you are given a new Taxable Value for the next year, the amount being calculated by multiplying the Prior Year Amount by the Inflation Rate Multiplier, which is based on the Consumer Price Index (CPI).
 In this example, the Prior Year Amount was $98,040 and the Inflation Rate Multiplier was 1.020 (2%).
 Multiplying the two together and rounding down to the nearest $10 gives the Current Amount of $100,000.
 Note that the Inflation Rate Multiplier is capped at 1.050 (5%), so even if the inflation rate rises above that figure, your Taxable Value would not increase by more than the 5% cap.